f5devcentral/f5-agility-labs-adc/docs/class8/Module3/lab3-3.rst

 6. From BIGIP01 UI, check the pool stats.
 You should see all 1000 queries have gone to a single server

    .. image:: ../images/dns_stats_base.png
-       :width: 550px
+       :width: 650px

 7. From BIGIP01 UI, go to **Local Traffic > Profiles > Protocol > UDP** and click on **udp_lab** from the list of profiles
-8. On the right side, check the boxes for Idle Timeout and Datagram LB
+8. On the right side, check the boxes for **Idle Timeout** and **Datagram LB**
-9. Change Idle Timeout to 1 second and check Datagram LB.
+9. Change Idle Timeout to 1 second and check the Datagram LB option.
 Click the **Update** button at the bottom of the page to save the settings.

    .. image:: ../images/udp_profile_mod.png
        :width: 600px